noiz23/programer2/OCPStudyGuide/README.md

     Enum types, can have instance variables.
 The constructors are required to be private or package private.

+    Enums are not allowed to have a public constructor.

+    Just as an abstract superclass requires concrete subclasses to have an implementation, abstract enum methods require each enum type to implement the method.

     The Java compiler allows methods to be overridden in subclasses if certain rules are followed: a method must have the same signature, be at least as accessible as the parent method, must not declare any new or broader exceptions, and must use covariant return types.
 Methods are overloaded if they